2020/2021 Award of Distinction recipient

-The Furniture Society is thrilled to announce Kristina Madsen as the 2020 recipient of its coveted Award of Distinction.
-Her award will be presented at a luncheon ceremony on Saturday, June 20, 2020 during our upcoming conference in Asheville, North Carolina.
+The Furniture Society is thrilled to announce Kristina Madsen as the 2020/2021 recipient of its coveted Award of Distinction.
+Her award will be presented at the 2021 conference in Asheville, North Carolina.
 The award, designed and fabricated by TFS member Fred Rose, will be presented by long-time friend and supporter Andrew Glasgow.

 Throughout their deliberation process, the jurors (Andy Buck, Kathryn Hall and Craig Nutt) reflected on how their selection may “strengthen the fabric of the Furniture Society community” overall, considering how their selection adds value to the award program by diversifying the present roster of award recipients while also recognizing an invaluable member of the Furniture Society.
 They describe Kristina Madsen as a truly exceptional furniture maker who has made a significant impact on the field through her unique way of combining classic European cabinet-making techniques with traditional Fijian carving to produce furniture that truly embodies her own style.
 She first studied under English furniture maker David Powell in Massachusetts and later in the 1980s, she began incorporating Fijian carving techniques that she learned from Fiji carver Makiti Koto, during a Fulbright-sponsored apprenticeship.
 Over the years, Madsen has demonstrated a remarkable dedication to her craft by forging her own path through her independent practice.
 Her work can be found in many public and private collections and she has influenced other makers.